Sharing Your Information

 Do I have a choice?

 Yes.
 You have the right to prevent confidential information about you from being shared or used for any purpose other than providing your care, except in special circumstances.
-If you do not want information that identifies you to be shared outside your GP practice, ask your practice to make a note of this in your medical record.
-This will prevent your confidential information being used other than where necessary by law, (for example, if there is a public health emergency).
+If you do not want information that identifies you to be shared outside your GP practice, other than where necessary by law, (for example, if there is a public health emergency), please visit

 You will also be able to restrict the use of information held by other places you receive care, such as hospitals and community services.
 You should let your GP know if you want to restrict the use of this information.